B1nary-Devs/SPC-Grafeno/README.md

 <br>

-#### Binary Cred is an innovative scoring and dashboard system for financial assets.
+#### Binary Credi is an innovative scoring and dashboard system for financial assets.
 We utilize AI and machine learning to identify fraudulent duplicates, ensuring enhanced security and operational efficiency.
 Our platform provides valuable visual insights that empower informed decision-making, benefiting both financial institutions and their clients.

 <br>